-Professor B. Smith; Associate Professors Beres (chair), A. Roerdink; Assistant Professor Aebly.
-The programs of the Chemistry and Biochemistry Department are designed to provide a background in the chemical and biochemical sciences within the context of a liberal arts education.
+Professor B. Smith; Associate Professors Beres (chair), A. Roerdink.

+The programs of the Chemistry, Biochemistry, and Physics Department are designed to provide a background in the chemical and biochemical sciences within the context of a liberal arts education.
 The department offers two majors (Chemistry and Biochemistry) and one minor (Chemistry).
 These majors and courses of the department are designed to prepare students for employment, professional school or graduate school, teaching in elementary or secondary schools, and scientific research.
 The Chemistry major focuses on matter and the changes it undergoes.
-Students will gain (1) an understanding of chemical issues, (2) skills in a variety of research techniques, (3) insights into research and data interpretation, and (4) communication skills in the sciences.
+Students will (1) demonstrate a fundamental understanding of the composition of matter and the physical and chemical changes it can undergo, (2) design an experiment which applies the scientific method, (3) communicate scientific results and findings, both written and orally, to a diverse audience, and (4) evaluate collected data from experiments.

-The Chemistry and Biochemistry Department does not issue grade waivers in any of its majors or minors.
+The Chemistry, Biochemistry, and Physics Department does not issue grade waivers in any of its majors or minors.
 Additionally, Chemistry majors are not eligible to double major in Biochemistry.